ypriverol/github-paper/REVIEWS.md

    modification' are almost counter-productive -- availability of this level of documentation is not really what users crave.

-> R/ We leave the Rule 5 about unit tests and redefine the
+> R/ We kept the current version of **Rule 5** about continues integration.
+The idea of the manuscript is to show the Git/GitHub infrastructure to bioinformatics community and general good practices.
+In general we don't aim to explain in details best software engineering practices.
+However, **Rule 6** was extended to explain concepts like unit tests, and best practices of documentation

 9. Rule 9 does not mention the obvious, effective, and esssential method for promoting one's project -- publishing in the